jamktiko/Synerra/README.md

 ## Testing

-The app has built-in unit and end-to-end -tests
+The app has built-in unit and end-to-end tests.

 ### Frontend unit tests: